 “We wanted to make Carol really inspirational,” producer Jonathan Schwartz said, “and not inspirational because she was perfect, but inspirational because she was flawed.
 There’s a lot of great stuff to draw from, both from Kelly Sue’s [DeConnick] run and elsewhere in the comics.
 Certainly, some elements of her story needed an update for modern audiences.”

-In the comics, Carol is also known as Binary before she becomes Captain Marvel, and the filmmakers confirmed we will see the alter-ego, who is capable of generating the power of a star.
+In the comics, before she becomes Captain Marvel, Carol is also known as Binary, an alter-ego fans will see in the film, with the capability of generating the power of a star.

 “[Carol] was always a character that excited us from the comic books,” Schwartz said.
 “Her powers are super cool; her story is super cool; the worlds she gets to take part in are super cool.”